 St. Paul offers a diverse and multifaceted program for its members and visitors, young and old.
 Sunday School morning classes for adults, youth, and children are offered year-round at 10:00am.

 Additionally, there are seasonal classes offered year-round.
-Our Director of Discipleship and Connection, Cody Nygard, plans and coordinates classes for adults.
-If you have any questions, just email him at email@example.com.
-He’d love to talk about upcoming classes at St. Paul.
+If you have any questions, call the church office at 459-1595.
+We’d love to talk about upcoming classes at St. Paul.

 There are also a number of spiritual formation classes and events that occur throughout the year.
-Guided Meditation meets three times a week.
+Guided Meditation meets one or two times a week, depending on the season.
 Cullen Hornaday, Director of Spiritual Formation, coordinates additional spiritual formation events.

 How do I find out more about joining this congregation?

-New member classes are held quarterly through the year.
-During this time our pastors will provide you with information about St. Paul.
+New member classes are held periodically throughout the year.
+During this time, our pastors will provide you with information about St. Paul.
+You can also call the church office at 502-459-1595 or stop by and pick up some literature.

 How do I get more involved?